Title: Interventions for oropharyngeal dysphagia in acute and critical care: a systematic review and meta-analysis

 “Both reviews highlight wide variability in reported outcomes and their timepoints across studies; various subjective and objective assessment tools were used to measure swallow-related outcomes and moderate to very low study quality.
 The variability in outcome reporting in this review emphasizes the need for a core outcome set for dysphagia intervention studies in intensive care.” p.10

-This point can be really crucial to break apart and process, because while so many things may turn out to seem statisically not helpful, not all of these studies are equal in their results, outcomes and quality.
+This point can be really crucial to break apart and process, because while so many things may turn out to seem statistically not helpful, not all of these studies are equal in their results, outcomes, and quality.
 So while the overall finding may be “a bad apple,” really, we’re comparing a sour green apple to a sweet red apple🍎🍏(to maybe even those yellow ones!).

 Time taken in days to return to oral intake: “Swallowing therapy showed no evidence of a difference in the time to return to oral intake.“ p.
 5

 I know, I know.
 Take your time to wipe your jaw up from the floor and take a sip of something strong, because this was hard to swallow my friends.
 Something that I found equally as troubling and super surprising, was the fact that only one study even reported this outcome!!

 Aspiration incidence post‑intervention: “Swallowing therapy showed no evidence of a difference in reducing aspiration post-intervention (for swallowing therapy versus standard care).” p.5

 Not only did dysphagia intervention collectively not make a significant difference than not doing anything, but specific interventions like NMES or RMST didn’t either🙇♀️.
 Take a breath here, because only some authors of the (FOUR!) studies provided some unpublished data, while other authors stated data was unavailable, and some declined to provide information regarding the total number of patients with PAS>5 indicating aspiration.
 I can only hope we can all sleep soundly knowing there is so much unknown data floating out there.😅🤓